grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

    b.
 Click **Preview** to verify that the expression is successful.

-3. To add a recovery threshold, turn the **Custom recovery threshold** toggle on and fill in a value for when your alert rule should stop firing.
+3. To add a recovery threshold, turn the **Custom recovery threshold** toggle on and fill in a value for when your recording rule should stop metting the condition.

-   You can only add one recovery threshold in a query and it must be the alert condition.
+   You can only add one recovery threshold in a query and it must be the recording rule condition.

-4. Click **Set as alert condition** on the query or expression you want to set as your alert condition.
+4. Click **Set as recording rule condition** on the query or expression you want to set as your rule condition.

 #### Set evaluation behavior

-Use alert rule evaluation to determine how frequently an alert rule should be evaluated and how quickly it should change its state.
+Use recording rule evaluation to determine how frequently an recording rule should be evaluated and how quickly it should change its state.

-To do this, you need to make sure that your alert rule is in the right evaluation group and set a pending period time that works best for your use case.
+To do this, you need to make sure that your recording rule is in the right evaluation group and set a pending period time that works best for your use case.

 1. Select a folder or click **+ New folder**.
 1. Select an evaluation group or click **+ New evaluation group**.